 You must stop taking antibiotics 3 weeks from your procedure.
 Please consult your doctor before doing so.

-No laser procedure or peels should be done 4 weeks prior to your microblading procedure.
+No laser procedures, botox, injections or peels should be done 4 weeks prior to your microblading procedure.

 No intentional tanning 4 weeks prior to application.
 If you get sunburn on your face, you must allow at least 4 weeks for it to heal.